sigven/pcgr/docs/annotation_resources.md

 __Gene-disease associations__

 - For gene-disease associations extracted from DisGeNET 5.0, we require a [score](http://www.disgenet.org/web/DisGeNET/menu/dbinfo#score) greater than 0.2 and that the association is suppported by at least one PMID (PubMed article).
 Associations involving non-cancer type of diseases are not included.

+__Tumor suppressor genes/proto-oncogenes__

+- For liteature-derived predictions of tumor suppressor genes/proto-oncogenes from *CancerMine*, we require a *minimum of three PubMed hits*.

 __TCGA somatic calls__